rnea7840/developer-portal/README.md

 The developer portal is automatically deployed to both [dev](https://dev-developer.va.gov/) and [staging](https://staging-developer.va.gov/) whenever changes are made to the master branch.

-Deploys to production are done manually in Jenkins.
+Deploys to production are done manually in Jenkins by starting a Release Developer Portal job.